 The aim of this collaborative socially engaged work is to investigate new ways field researchers can make precise digital images of insect specimens and use a custom pattern recognition algorithm to accurately identify and map species that are vectors for deadly diseases.

-The first disease we are focused on is Chagas disease.
+The disease we focused on is called Chagas disease.
 Chagas is prevalent throughout Latin America and there are an estimated 100 million people at risk of infection.
-Pictured here is a pop up blood screening clinic for Chagas disease.
+I took the above photo of a pop up blood screening clinic for the disease in Yucatán.
 The samples are taken by nurses working under the guidance of our partners in Mexico.

 The pop up clinic exams include EKG monitoring to check for heart damage caused by Chagas disease.